 1. The Traditional House Hack

 Definitely the most popular and the one that almost everyone has heard of is the traditional house hack.
-This is when you purchase a 2-4 unit property with a low down payment residential loan.
-The 3.5% down FHA is popular here, but there are others, especially if you are first time home buyer.
+This is when you purchase a two- to four-unit property with a low down payment residential loan.
+The 3.5% down FHA is popular here, but there are others, especially if you are a first-time home buyer.

 You live in one unit (perhaps with a roommate) and rent out the other unit(s).
 The rent from your roommate plus your other units should either cover the mortgage or come darn close to covering the mortgage.
 That way, when you move out, the property cash flows nicely.